What Are the Best Cucumber Companion Plants?

 Lettuce

 Lettuce is such a perfect match for cucumbers!
 Their roots do not interfere with each other, avoiding possible competition.
 Plus, lettuce has a short life cycle and can be harvested for 4-6 weeks, which is way more advanced than cucumbers.
-If you want to simultaneously harvest lettuce cucumber for your salad, transplant lettuce in the same pot when cucumbers flower.
+If you want to harvest lettuce and cucumber for your salad simultaneously, transplant the lettuce in the same pot when the cucumbers flower.

 Chives

 Another neutral partner that will do well with container gardening is chives and cucumber!
-Chives are easy to maintain, take little space and have superficial roots.
-The herb will take care of the pest control service without demanding any return in cucumber.
+Chives are easy to maintain, take little space, and have superficial roots.
+The herb will take care of the pest control service without demanding any return on the cucumber.
 You can plant it around the cucumber sapling at the same time in the pot.

 Beetroot